Updated about 1 month ago | GitHub

 Semantic versioning is a commonly-used system of labeling software versions using sequence-based identifiers to convey the significance of changes since the previous version.
 Semantic versioning provides users with information to help them understand the changes and to decide when and how to upgrade.

-These version numbers are often expressed a sequence of three numbers separated by decimals.
+These version numbers are often expressed as a sequence of three numbers separated by decimals.
 The format is: (major).(minor).(patch)

 For example, given an existing semantic version number of “4.1.2”: